flavorjones/concourse-deployer/README.md

 ## Deploying to GCP

-### Step 0: create a GCP project, and create and config a postgres database
+### Step 0: create a GCP project, and create and config a Postgres database

 Spin up a postgres database.
-Note the following information:
+Note the following information as you do so:

 * password
 * IP address

-To set up connectivity to it, we'll first create client SSL certs, then only allow access with SSL, and finally allow inbound connections from any source IP.
+To set up connectivity to it, we'll first create client SSL certs, then only allow access via SSL, and finally allow inbound connections from any source IP (so long as it's via SSL).

 1. Under "SSL", create a client SSL cert, and download `client-key.pem`, `client-cert.pem`, and `server-ca.pem` for later use.
 2. Click "Allow only secured connections"